sayakpaul/keras-xla-benchmarks/README.md

 Each folder (`keras_legacy`, `keras_cv`, or `hub`) contains a Jupyter Notebook called `analysis.ipynb` that provides some exploratory analysis on the results.
 The `compare.ipynb` notebook presents some basic analysis as well.

 > 💡 **Note**: that for this project, we solely focus on benchmarking the throughput of the models and NOT on their predictive quality.
 The benchmarks were conducted using full precision (FP32) and NOT in mixed-precision.
+The numbers shown below pertain to image classification models only.
+For numbers on detection models (currently limited to YOLOV8 and RetinaNet), refer to `keras_cv/analysis.ipynb`.

 Below are some findings I found interesting.